Blabbermouth

 supposed art forms out there,

-poetry must be a relatively
+poetry must be an equally

-important one.
+significant one.
 Now how

 would I go about proving